The Ultimate eCommerce Product Image Guide for 2021

 That said, since reviews are designed to give people the necessary confidence to buy when they don’t feel like they fully understand everything they need to know about the product, better visuals could eliminate or cut down on the demand for them.

-4-out-of-5 consumers have changed their minds about a recommended purchase after reading negative online reviews.
+Four out of five consumers have changed their minds about a recommended purchase after reading negative online reviews.

 3) 24/7 Customer Support